Money Sense Book 2

 The mathematical tasks in money sense book 2 are based on the variation theory, using conceptual and procedural variation.
 As a result, this enables the pupils to deepen their understanding of the concept of money as a currency.
 Moreover, it strengthens their ability to do mental calculations.
 Additionally, the activities empower pupils to use their natural powers of imagination, engage them to reason mathematically and allow them to make sense of their experiences.

 Money Sense workbooks engage pupils in a variety of counting exercises, strengthening their capacity for mental calculations and place value.

 - The exercises enables pupils to:

 - add a specific value of money; this gives the pupils practice in adding numbers.

 - cross off a specific value of money; this develops pupils’ subtraction skills.

 - count in TEN’s and ONEs; this supports the understanding of the place value.

 - double and halve the given amount of money; reinforce the idea of multiplying by two and dividing by two.

 - solve simple problems in a practical context involving addition and subtraction of money of the same unit, including giving change.

-To maximise the benefit for the learners, it is recommended that these workbooks should be used from beginning to end.
+To conclude, to maximise the benefit for the learners, it is recommended that these workbooks should be used from beginning to end.